-- 4. Pre-Application Supporting Documentation: References One-page limit.
-List all relevant references using a standard reference format that includes the full citation (i.e., author(s), year published, title of reference, source of reference, volume, chapter, page numbers, and publisher, as appropriate).
-Internet URLs linking to publications referenced in the Preproposal Narrative are allowed. - 5.
-Formatting Guidelines and Submission: All pre-application documents must be individual PDF files, in accordance with the formatting guidelines, and uploaded under the "Required Files" tab of the CDMRP eReceipt system.

-- 6. Initiating PI Responsibilities: The Initiating PI is responsible for completing the preapplication submission (by completing the "Submit Pre-application" tab) in the CDMRP eReceipt system, and for reviewing the submission to ensure compliance with the Program Announcement/Funding Opportunity requirements. - 7.
+- 4. Preproposal Narrative: The Preproposal Narrative and supporting documentation will be screened, and if selected, PIs will receive notification of invitation to submit a proposal.
+Refer to the Program Announcement/Funding Opportunity for specific instructions regarding content of the Preproposal Narrative, Pre-Application Supporting Documentation, and Pre-Application Screening - 5.
+Formatting Guidelines and Submission: All pre-application documents must be individual PDF files, in accordance with the formatting guidelines, and uploaded under the "Required Files" tab of the CDMRP eReceipt system. - 6.
+PI Responsibilities: The PI is responsible for completing the pre-application submission (by completing the "Submit Pre-application" tab) in the CDMRP eReceipt system, and for reviewing the submission to ensure compliance with the Program Announcement/Funding Opportunity requirements. - 7.
 CR/Authorized Organizational Representative (AOR) Responsibility: The preapplication does not require approval by either the CR or AOR of the organization before submission.